tamelamaciel/radio_source_ruler/README.md

 - Reads in the [FITS file](https://en.wikipedia.org/wiki/FITS) of a radio galaxy
 - Calculates a background noise level
 - Measures the length of each lobe out to a specified contour above the noise.
 This length is measured from the optical identification of the galaxy (where available), or else from the radio position.
-- If a redshift measure exists for the source, the program converts the lobe angular size to a true physical size using a standard lambda-CDM cosmology model.
+- If a redshift measure exists for the galaxy, the program converts the lobe angular size to a true physical size using a standard lambda-CDM cosmology model.
 - The total source size is calculated as the sum of the two lobe lengths (which allows for bent sources).

 This automated approach is a more consistent way of defining radio galaxy size, and works for the vast majority of extended sources.
-This program can also robustly identify [hotspots](https://en.wikipedia.org/wiki/Radio_galaxy#Radio_structures) in FRII sources, or lack thereof, and thus can approximately classify sources as FRI or FRII based on the existence of clear hotspots.
+This program can also robustly identify hotspots in FRII sources, or lack thereof, and thus can approximately classify sources as FRI or FRII based on the existence of clear hotspots.

 The output of this code is a contour image showing the size measurements for each radio galaxy.

 ![alt text](https://raw.githubusercontent.com/tamelamaciel/radio_source_ruler/master/gallery.png "radio source gallery")

 The outer contour level is chosen to be five times greater than the root-mean-square (rms) noise level of the map, unless the ratio of the peak flux to the rms noise level is less than 300, in which case the outer contour level is only three times greater than the noise level.
 This discretion helps classify particularly diffuse extended sources.

 For compact sources with contour sizes less than 3 pixels across and with only one discernible brightness peak, a 2-D Gaussian fit is attempted.
 This gives an upper limit to the true size of compact radio galaxies.

 **Key results:**